 The Queen of Soul: An Appreciation

 By the early 70s, Aretha Franklin was a legend.
-Her voice defined the meaning of soul.
-What distinguished her from other singers was not the wide range of the music she recorded or the unusual beauty of her vocal instrument but her keen musical curiosity and her intelligence.
-With her rich tone and extensive vocal range, Franklin displayed her musical talents through her phrasing, her rhythmic variations, her dynamics, and her huge gallery of tone colors --all drawn from her African American gospel roots.
+Her voice defined the meaning of "soul."
+She distinguished herself from other singers by recording a wide range of styles, exhibiting a keen musical curiosity and bringing intelligence to her craft.
+Her distinctly beautiful voice had a rich tone and extensive range and could shift from soft to powerful with ease.
+Franklin's talents came together through her unique phrasing, her rhythmic variations, her dynamics, and her unparalleled tone.
+All drawn from her African American gospel roots.
 It was she who brought the melisma - singing a series of notes over a single syllable - into popular music.

-Caption: Aretha Franklin, SCLC convention, Club Paradise, Memphis, TN, Collection of the Smithsonian National Museum of African American History and Culture © Ernest C. Withers Trust.
+Caption: Aretha Franklin, SCLC convention, Club Paradise, Memphis, Tenn., Collection of the Smithsonian National Museum of African American History and Culture © Ernest C. Withers Trust.

 The way she used her voice always made us feel, no matter what the song.
-If the soul of music rests in its ability to help us get to know our authentic selves and transcend to new heights, it was Aretha Franklin, the Queen of Soul, who taught us how to listen – and to make ourselves whole again
+If the essence of music lies in its ability to help us to know our authentic selves and transcend to new heights, then it was Aretha Franklin who taught us how to listen and to make ourselves whole again.

 By Dwandalyn Reece, Curator of Music and Performing Arts, Smithsonian National Museum of African American History and Culture